LIS

 "Nurse" means any person licensed as a professional nurse or as a licensed practical nurse by the Virginia Board of Nursing.

 "Occupational outbreak" means a cluster of illness or disease that is indicative of a work-related exposure.
-Such conditions include but are not limited to silicosis, asbestosis, byssinosis, pneumoconiosis, and tuberculosis.
+Such conditions include silicosis, asbestosis, byssinosis, pneumoconiosis, and tuberculosis.

 "Outbreak" means the occurrence of more cases of a disease than expected.

-"Period of communicability" means the time or times during which the etiologic agent may be transferred directly or indirectly from an infected person to another person, or from an infected animal to a person.
+"Period of communicability" means the time during which the etiologic agent may be transferred directly or indirectly from an infected person to another person or from an infected animal to a person.

 "Physician" means any person licensed to practice medicine or osteopathy by the Virginia Board of Medicine.

-"Quarantine, modified" means a selective, partial limitation of freedom of movement or actions of an individual or individuals who do not have signs or symptoms of the infection but have been exposed to, or are reasonably suspected to have been exposed to, a communicable disease of public health threat.
-Modified quarantine may be designed to meet particular situations and includes but is not limited to limiting movement to the home, work, or one or more other locations, the prohibition or restriction from using public or mass transportation, or requirements for the use of devices or procedures intended to limit disease transmission.
+"Quarantine, modified" means a selective, partial limitation of freedom of movement or actions of individuals who do not have signs or symptoms of the infection but have been exposed to, or are reasonably suspected to have been exposed to, a communicable disease of public health threat.
+Modified quarantine may be designed to meet particular situations and includes limiting movement to the home, work, or one or more other locations, the prohibition or restriction from using public or mass transportation, or requirements for the use of devices or procedures intended to limit disease transmission.

-"Reportable disease" means an illness due to a specific toxic substance, occupational exposure, or infectious agent, which affects a susceptible individual, either directly, as from an infected animal or person, or indirectly through an intermediate host, vector, or the environment, as determined by the board.
+"Reportable disease" means an illness due to a specific toxic substance, occupational exposure, or infectious agent that affects a susceptible individual, either directly, as from an infected animal or person, or indirectly through an intermediate host, vector, or the environment, as determined by the board.

 "Serology" means the testing of blood, serum, or other body fluids for the presence of antibodies or other markers of an infection or disease process.